dubo-dubon-duponey/hadron/DEVELOP.md

 Stopped containers are treated the same as others and no specific message about them is provided.

+There is no guardrail preventing the creation of identically named resources, thus producing broken plans.

 ## Docker issues

 Filters are garbage.